predators00/RR-Community-Bot/README.md

 - Login
 - Post an article.

+Upcoming:
+- rewrite of bot using new API
+- auto perks

 [Link to Discord!](https://discord.gg/6fzHtJM)

-Use jjoo's fork if you want a working bot.(https://github.com/jjoo914/rival_regions_wrapper)
+Use jjoo's fork if you want a working api.(https://github.com/jjoo914/rival_regions_wrapper)